xiaohunying/notes/pages/aws-storage.md

   - S3 G_DA: S3 Glacier deep archive
 - **S3 Glacier**:
   - Move data into S3 Glacier using APIs or SDKs.
   - Retrieval data using APIs, SDKs or CLI.
 Retrieval data options: Expedited (5 minutes, 250MB), Standard (3-5 hours) and Bulk (PB of data, 5-12 hours)
   - Retrieval data method: Expedited, Standard and Bulk.
-  - Provisioned Capacity Unit
+  - Provisioned Capacity Unit: You can pay a fixed up-front fee for a given month to ensure the availability of retrieval capacity for expedited retrievals from Amazon S3 Glacier vaults.
+You can purchase multiple provisioned capacity units per month to increase the amount of data you can retrieve.
 - **S3 Glacier Deep Archive**:
   - Retrieval data method: Standard and Bulk